tiger93064/electron-vue-template-master/README.md

 # Electron Vue Template

-A simple starter template for a **Vue3** + **Electron** TypeScript based application, including **ViteJS** and **Electron Builder**. with `SerialPort` to communicate with system serial port, `Express.js` to provide `WebCrawler` API as local server and silent print ability.
+A simple starter template for a **Vue3** + **Electron** TypeScript based application, including **ViteJS** and **Electron Builder**. with `SerialPort` to communicate with system serial port, `Express.js` to provide `WebCrawler` API as local server and bring silent print ability to web-eco.

 ## About